- What is an ultra-low emission vehicle?

 - Will I have to charge my electric vehicle every day?

-No, most of the latest EV’s can travel up to 200 miles on a single charge which means you can handle the average commute in the UK (about 15 miles) comfortably.
+No, most of the latest EV’s can travel over 200 miles on a single charge which means you can handle the average commute in the UK (about 15 miles) comfortably.
 Most EV owners top up their car’s battery overnight at home whenever needed using a home charging unit.

 - What are some of the tax incentives for electric vehicle owners?